blakekrpec/PyPeekr/README.md

 - Next:
     - Finish implementing windows client to read and store data.
         - At least get a sample of /api/rootnode so we can begin loading it as a json and start trying to parse it.
-    - Go change name util/utilzn/utilization to load throughout the project.
+    - Change name util/utilzn/utilization to load throughout the project.
     - Add a setting for global font color.
     - Add a logger to log errors and progress.
 Then add a button in settings where the user can print/view the log.